MakieOrg/GeoMakie.jl/docs/src/index.md

 ## GeoAxis
 Using GeoMakie.jl is straightforward, although it does assume basic knowledge of the Makie.jl ecosystem.

-GeoMakie.jl provides an axis for plotting geospatial data, [`GeoAxis`](@ref), and also the function [`geo2basic`](@ref) that converts an output of GeoJSON to a polygon appropriate for plotting.
+GeoMakie.jl provides an axis for plotting geospatial data, [`GeoAxis`](@ref).
 Both are showcased in the examples below.

 ```@docs
 GeoAxis
-geo2basic
 ```

 ## Gotchas